denisayeff/denisayeff/README.md

 I'm a Materials Structure Scientist, also Open Science enthusiast

-— ⚙️ BEng in Materials Science
+- ⚙️ BEng in Materials Engineering
-— 💎 MSc in Solid State Research
+- 💎 MSc/PhD Candidate in Solid State Research
-— 🐍 Professional Retraining in Python Dev
+- 🐍 Data Analyst and Visualisator in Python
-— ∫Σ I have a Math and Physics hard background
+- ∫Σ Math and Physics Tutor and Lecturer
-— 📈 I'd like to analyse and visualise data
+- ⚗️ Now I'm Chemical/R&D Engineer at SLB Technology Centre
-— 📖 I'm currently study of Machine Learning
+- 📖 I'm currently study of Data Engineering and Base of ML
 <!--
 **denisayeff/denisayeff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.